Search policies and procedures by title or keyword

 Title IX Deputy Coordinator – Dr. Gabe Willis (firstname.lastname@example.org)

-The Complainant shall have a right to obtain a copy of any Report made that pertains
+The alleged Victim shall have a right to obtain a copy of any Report made that pertains

 After making a report, an individual may choose to file or request a complaint and pursue resolution (under this policy or the Title IX Formal Grievance Procedures, or, if applicable, an Informal Resolution involving the Respondent); may choose to be involved or not be involved in Recipient’s investigation and any related proceedings; or may choose to end involvement in the process.